nickpgill/emscdc/erce.md

 author: nickgill
 layout: page
 ---
-Information on the seven current <b>Emerging Regional Centres of Excellence (ERCE)</b> centres is available in the links below.
+Information on the seven <b>Emerging Regional Centres of Excellence (ERCE)</b> centres is available in the links below.

  * 2013-17: <a href = "erce_cimat">CIMAT</a> I <a href = "erce_viasm">VIASM</a>;
  * 2014-18: <a href = "erce_iasbs">IASBS</a> I <a href = "erce_inspem">INSPEM</a>;